-The questions contained in the document in the left hand column will help you to find out more about our Special Educational Needs Provision within Hanging Heaton C of E (VC) J & I School.
+The questions contained in the document below entitled Special Educational Needs Information Report will help you to find out more about our Special Educational Needs Provision within Hanging Heaton C of E (VC) J & I School.
 These have been produced by school in conjunction with parents.
 If you have any queries about this information, please contact the Special Educational Needs Co-ordinator (SENCo) Mrs Brooke-Mawson on 01924 463035 and refer to the Special Needs Information.

 Other Useful Links: